WU-CVGL/BAD-NeRF/README.md

 ### Your own data

-`images`: Just put your own data in the folder `images` (only blurry images), and run `imgs2poses.py` script from the [LLFF code](https://github.com/fyusion/llff) to estimate camera poses and generate `poses_bounds.npy`.
+`images`: This folder is used to estimate initial camera poses from blurry images.
+Specifically, just put your own data in the folder `images` (only blurry images), and run `imgs2poses.py` script from the [LLFF code](https://github.com/fyusion/llff) to estimate camera poses and generate `poses_bounds.npy`.

-`images_1`: If you want to add novel view images (sharp images), please put them into the folder `images_1` with an interval of `llffhold` (a parameter used for novel view testing).
+`images_1`: This is the default training folder, which includes the same blurry images in `images` folder and (optional) several novel view sharp images.
+If you want to add novel view images (sharp images), please put them into the folder `images_1` with an interval of `llffhold` (a parameter used for novel view testing).
 Remember that, set parameter `novel_view` to `True` if `images_1` includes novel view images.
 Otherwise, if there are no novel view images, you can directly put the blurry images to the folder `images_1` and set parameter `novel_view` to `False`.

 `images_test`: To compute deblurring metrics, this folder contains ground truth images theoretically.
-However, you can copy the blurry images to `images_test` folder if you don't have ground truth images, which is the easiest way to run the code correctly (remember the computed metrics are wrong).
+However, you can copy the blurry images in `images` folder to `images_test` folder if you don't have ground truth images, which is the easiest way to run the code correctly (remember the computed metrics are wrong).
 ## Citation

 If you find this useful, please consider citing our paper: